official-stockfish/Stockfish/README.md

 #### Generation Parameters
 - Depth is the searched depth per move, or how far the engine looks forward.
 This value is an integer.
 - Loop is the amount of positions generated.
 This value is also an integer
-### Generating validation data
+### Generating Validation Data
 The process is the same as the generation of training data, except for the fact that you need to set loop to 1 million, because you don't need a lot of validation data.
-The depth should be the same as before or a little higher than the depth of the training data.
+The depth should be the same as before or slightly higher than the depth of the training data.
 After generation rename the validation data file to val.bin and drop it in a folder named "validationdata" in the same directory to make it easier.
-### Training a completely new network
+### Training a Completely New Network
 Use the "avx2.halfkp_256x2-32-32.nnue-learn.2020-07-11" binary.
 Create an empty folder named "evalsave" in the same directory as the binaries.
 ```
 uci